Thairo Estrada Player Props: Giants vs. Tigers

 Thairo Estrada At The Plate

-- Estrada has 17 hits to go with a slugging percentage of .630, both of which are best among San Francisco hitters this season.
+- Estrada leads San Francisco in slugging percentage (.615) thanks to seven extra-base hits.

-- Among the qualifying batters in MLB, he ranks eighth in batting average, 30th in on-base percentage, and 17th in slugging.
+- Among qualifying hitters in baseball, he ranks eighth in batting average, 38th in on-base percentage, and 19th in slugging.

-- In 75.0% of his games this year (nine of 12), Estrada has picked up at least one hit, and in six of those games (50.0%) he recorded more than one.
+- Estrada has picked up a hit in 10 of 13 games this season, with multiple hits seven times.

-- He has scored in five games this season, with multiple runs four times.
+- He has scored in six games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.